Kaashier-Dev/bulky/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository, add new features, or fix issues, and submit a pull request.

+## Disclaimer

+Please use the **Bulky Extension** with caution!
+Any comments, posts, or other data you delete may not be recoverable, so double-check before making any big changes.

+This extension does not modify or access the website's API directly — it simply interacts with the page content.
+We respect any website’s throttle limits and encourage you to follow their terms of service.

+Always be mindful and use this extension responsibly.
+We're not responsible for any accidental deletions, issues, or violations of website rules that may occur.

+Happy bulk editing, and remember to be kind to the internet!